 While public medical facilities in the major cities of the UAE are adequate, services may not be available in remote areas.
 A number of private facilities, especially in Abu Dhabi, Al Ain and Dubai, meet international accreditation standards.
 For patients without travel health insurance, hospitals will require a guarantee of payment before commencing treatment.
 Costs can be very expensive depending on the level of health care required and length of stay.

-Water-borne, food-borne, parasitic and other infectious diseases are prevalent with more serious outbreak occurring from time to time.
-We advise you to boil all drinking water or drink bottled water and avoid raw and undercooked food.
+Water-borne, food-borne, parasitic and other infectious diseases occur from time to time.
+We advise you to drink bottled water and avoid raw and undercooked food.
 Seek medical advice if you have a fever or are suffering diarrhoea.

 Red algae or red tide, which can cause skin and eye irritations and breathing problems, may affect beaches from time to time.
 You should not swim in affected water.